PaddlePaddle/docs/doc/fluid/advanced_usage/deploy/inference/windows_cpp_inference_en.md

 -DPADDLE_LIB=D:\fluid_install_dir

-Cmake can be [downloaded in offical site](https://cmake.org/download/) and added to environment variables.
+Cmake can be [downloaded at official site](https://cmake.org/download/) and added to environment variables.

-After the execution, directory build is shown in the picture below.
-Then please solution file being arrowed:
+After the execution, the directory build is shown in the picture below.
+Then please open the solution file that which the arrow points at:

 <p align="center">
 <img src="https://raw.githubusercontent.com/PaddlePaddle/FluidDoc/develop/doc/fluid/advanced_usage/deploy/inference/image/image3.png">